Karmak23/licorn/docs/core/backends.rst

 Backends manager
 ================

 The backends manager holds all the backends instance.
 It loads and unloads them, enables and disables them.

-All in all, it inherits from the :ref:`~licorn.core.classes.ModulesManager`, because :ref:`Backends` and :ref:`Extensions` share a lot in their structure.
+All in all, the backends manager inherits from the :class:`~licorn.core.classes.ModulesManager`, and shares a lot with :class:`~licorn.extensions.ExtensionsManager` (see :ref:`core.modules` for more details).

 .. autoclass:: licorn.core.backends.BackendsManager
+	:exclude-members: GUID, getAttrProxy, getDaemon, getLocalStorage, delegateTo, getProxy, Pyro_dyncall, remote_retrieve_code, remote_supply_code, setCodeValidator, setPyroDaemon, setGUID
 	:members:
 	:undoc-members: